 Schedule and administration

-The three funded quadrivalent influenza vaccines for 2020 are:
+The four funded quadrivalent influenza vaccines for 2021 are:

-For eligible adults and children aged 3 years or older.
+- Funded for eligible adults aged 65 years or older.

 The influenza vaccine is recommended for: